30-Minute Dinner/ Dinner/ Italian Recipes/ Side dish/ vegetarian dinner

 STEP 1: Drain the ricotta.

-STEP 4: Form the gnocchi: Transfer half of the batter onto a well-floured wooden board.
-Gently roll each piece of the dough into a wide cylinder to a thickness of about 1 1/4-inch/3cm.
+Transfer about 1/4 of the dough onto a well-floured wooden board.
+Gently roll each piece of the dough into a wide cylinder to a thickness of about 1 inch (2.5cm).
 Brush off excess flour.
-Using a sharp knife, cut each log into 1.5-inch/4 cm pieces.
+Using a sharp knife, cut each log into 1-1 1/2 inches (3-4 cm) pieces.
 Repeat with the remaining dough.
-You should have about 25 gnocchi.

-STEP 5: Cook the gnocchi: Bring a large amount of well-salted water in a big pot to a boil.
-Cook the gnocchi in 2 batches.
-When the gnocchi float to the surface, cook them for 1 minute then transfer with a slotted spoon to a plate.
+Bring a large pot of well-salted water to a boil.
+Cook the gnocchi in 4 batches.
+When the gnocchi float to the surface, cook them for 2 minutes then transfer with a slotted spoon to a plate.

-• How many gnocchi should you add at once to the pot: This will depend on the size of the pot – add fewer dumplings into a small pot and more into a bigger pot.
-It’s important not to add to many, or the water temperature will be too low and the gnocchi won’t be cooking and can fall apart.
-I add about 12 gnocchi at once into a medium-large pot.
+• How many gnocchi should you add at once to the pot: This will depend on the size of the pot – add fewer dumplings into a small pot and more into a bigger (=wider) pot.
+It’s important to not add too many, or the water temperature will be too low and the gnocchi won’t be cooking and can fall apart.
+I add about 12 gnocchi at once to a medium/large pot.

-• How long to boil them: Be careful not to overcook the gnocchi or they will be tough.
-The cooking time will depend on how big your gnocchi are, and how high the heat under your pot is and so on.
-Very small gnocchi may be ready when they float to the surface, bigger ones may need 1-2 mins cooking time.
+• How long to cook them: Be careful not to overcook the gnocchi or they will be tough.
+The cooking time will depend on how big your gnocchi are, and how high the heat under your pot is, and so on.
+Very small gnocchi may be ready when they float to the surface, bigger ones may need 1-2 minutes of cooking time.
 You can cook 1-2 gnocchi first to see how it is working in your kitchen conditions.

 • Remove them from the water with a slotted spoon.